NguyenTienAnh8365/Transfer-Learning-for-Classification/README.md

-# 🧠 Simple Transfer Learning Project with VGG16
+# 🧠 Simple Transfer Learning Project with Pretrained model eg: VGG16,ResNet50...

 This project shows how to train image classification models using **transfer learning**.